Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

-Table~\ref{Table-MHz-Optomechanical}I summarizes the experimental progress of the microwave-optical quantum transduction with the MHz membrane system \cite{Andrews2014,Higginbotham2018,Arnold2020,Brubaker2022,Delaney2022}.
-Historically, the first experimental realization of the microwave-optical quantum transduction via the optomechanical effect was done with the MHz membrane system \cite{Andrews2014}.
-The MHz membrane systems have so far been realized using SiN \cite{Bagci2014}, Si$_3$N$_4$ \cite{Andrews2014,Higginbotham2018,Brubaker2022,Delaney2022}, and silicon-on-insulator platform \cite{Arnold2020}.
+Table~\ref{Table-MHz-Optomechanical}I summarizes the experimental progress of the microwave-to-optical quantum transduction with the MHz optomechanical system \cite{Andrews2014,Higginbotham2018,Arnold2020,Brubaker2022,Delaney2022}.
+Historically, the first experimental realization of the microwave-to-optical quantum transduction via the optomechanical effect was done with the MHz membrane system \cite{Andrews2014}.
+The MHz membrane systems have so far been realized using Si$_3$N$_4$ \cite{Andrews2014,Higginbotham2018,Brubaker2022,Delaney2022} and SiN \cite{Bagci2014}.
+The MHz optomechanical system has also been realized in a nanobeam geometry using silicon-on-insulator platform \cite{Arnold2020}.
 As schematically shown in Fig.~\ref{Fig-MHz-Optomechanical}, a typical transducer device consists of a 3D optical cavity and a (superconducting) LC circuit that forms the microwave resonator.
 In this case, the transduction efficiency $\eta$ is given by Eq.~(\ref{Transduction-efficiency-one-stage-transduction}).
 One of the advantages of the membrane-based transducers is a high transduction efficiency resulting from large cooperativities.
 The use of a 3D optical cavity such as the Fabry--P\'{e}rot cavity enables high quality factors of $Q_{\mathrm{o}}>10^8$.
 Also, the membrane of Si$_3$N$_4$ can have extremely high mechanical quality factors of $Q_{\mathrm{m}}=\omega_{\mathrm{m}}/\kappa_{\mathrm{m}}>10^7$ \cite{Teufel2011,Yuan2015,Tsaturyan2017}.
 So far, a transduction efficiency of $\eta=0.47$ with large cooperativities $C_{\mathrm{em}}\sim 100$ and $C_{\mathrm{om}}\sim 100$, which is close to the threshold $\eta=0.5$ required for quantum state transfer, has been recorded \cite{Higginbotham2018,Brubaker2022}.
 Although the added noise coming from the low resonance frequency of $\omega_{\mathrm{m}}\sim 1\, \mathrm{MHz}$ of the membrane can be large in general [see Eqs.~(\ref{Added-noise-optical-out}) and (\ref{Added-noise-microwave-out})], a recent experiment has demonstrated a substantial reduction of the added noise to $3.2$ photons, keeping the transduction efficiency high ($\eta=0.47$) \cite{Brubaker2022}.
 It is notable that a transduction from superconducting qubit to optical photon with $\eta=0.19$ (and the total quantum efficiency of $8\times 10^{-4}$) has been demonstrated \cite{Delaney2022}.